OliviaStarStuff/ballistics/README.md

 * Left Mouse Button throws a ball
 * Right Mouse Button locks the magnitude of the throw.
 * H changes the balls into hearts.
+* A to lock angle so it can't go below the horizontal

-Main areas of improvement involve using classes to store constants that are not meant to be constants.
+~~Main areas of improvement involve using classes to store constants that are not meant to be constants.~~
+Sorted.